Removed website: Ashtanga Yoga Omotesando

-ashtanga yoyogi offers daily mysore style ashtanga yoga classes that are open to all levels.
+ashtanga yoyogi @omotesando(AYO) offers daily mysore style ashtanga yoga classes that are open to all levels.

 The term “Mysore style” refers to the way the Ashtanga Yoga Method is taught by Sri K. PattabhiJois and his grandson R. Sharath in the city of Mysore, India.
 The ashtanga yoga system follows a therapeutic and progressive sequence of physical postures called asanas.
 This established traditional system is practiced daily, with rest on Saturdays, new and full moons.
 Each student is encouraged to memorize this sequence and develop a personal practice.

 In mysore class each students is taught individually.
 In other words, he or she is given a one-on-one lesson within the group setting.
 The student is taught progressively according to his or her individual needs.
 For this reason, each student is encouraged to make a month-to-month commitment.
 Ashtanga yoga is an exact and detailed science that is learned over time.
 Therefore, an attitude of patience and perseverance is essential.